-We regret to inform you that due to the current situation with the Corona Virus there will be no sailings in the month of April.
-Any bookings previously made for this time have been cancelled and refunded and we hope that sailings will resume in May however we will post information on this as soon as it comes available.
+We regret to inform you that due to the current situation with the Corona Virus there will be no sailings in the month of May.
+We can issue a voucher or offer a refund for any bookings for this month and we hope that sailings will resume in June however we will post information on this as soon as it comes available.

 The May Princess sails from

 Anstruther to the beautiful Isle of May almost every day from 1st

 April to 30th September.
 Licensed by the Maritime